Multicell experiments for marginal treatment effect estimation of digital ads: Conclusion

 \section{Conclusion}

-Experiments are considered an especially attractive tool to estimate the impacts of treatments and interventions.
+Randomized experiments are considered an attractive tool to estimate the impacts of treatments.
 When treatment assignment cannot be randomized, a common approach is to randomize eligibility to receive treatment instead, leading to one-sided noncompliance.
 Nevertheless, decision-makers who conduct experiments are often interested in obtaining information to assist them in making specific decisions, and not just measuring the effects of treatment per se.
-Unfortunately, typical experimental designs, such as the one where eligibility to receive treatment is randomized, do not provide enough information to assist with many decisions.
+Unfortunately, the typical experimental design with one-sided noncompliance does not provide enough information to assist with many decisions.

-This paper proposed an approach to obtain such information.
+This paper proposes an approach to obtain such information.
 This approach combines a novel multi-cell experimental design and modern estimation techniques, where the former leads to the collection of data that contain more information about treatment effects and the latter exploits this information.
-Our approach leverages the method from \cite{bmw2017}, which we point out requires an arbitrary additional assumption to be applied to experiments with one-sided noncompliance.
+Our method to estimate the MTE functions draws inspiration from \cite{bmw2017}.
+However, our approach differs significantly by being tailored specifically to leverage a multi-cell experimental design characterized by one-sided noncompliance, which, by construction, provides a suitable instrumental variable.
+We point out that, in a single-cell experiment with one-sided noncompliance, direct application of \cite{bmw2017} is infeasible without additional strong assumptions.

-Using data from an online advertising experiment at Facebook, we addressed the performance of our proposed multi-cell experimental design vis-\'{a}-vis that of the typical experimental design.
-To do so, we implemented the aforementioned estimators on simulated data that was calibrated based on this experiment.
-We found that the decisions obtained from our design yield lower losses in expected profit than those from the typical design.
+Using data from an online advertising experiment at Facebook, we addressed the performance of our proposed multi-cell experimental design vis-\'{a}-vis that of the typical experimental design and of direct budget optimization.
+To do so, we implemented the aforementioned estimators on simulated data calibrated based on this experiment.
+We found that the decisions obtained from our design yield lower losses in expected profit than those from these alternatives.

-\subsection{Limitations and Future Research}
+\subsection{Limitations and future research}